GiannisHatz/LionForests-Bot/README.md

 ```bash
 python3 app.py
 ```
-After succesfully running LFBot, please go to your browser to the proposed url (probably will be the following):
+After successfully running LFBot, please go to your browser to the proposed url (probably will be the following):
 ```url
 http://127.0.0.1:5000/
 ```